 Probability varies every year, depending on many factors.

 How soon will we hear on the status of our application?

-The deadline for accepted students to reply to Cistercian is early March.
+The deadline for accepted students to reply to Cistercian is March 20.
 Initial wait pool openings, if any, are determined soon after this date.
 In past years, additional openings have become available when there are changes in a student’s plans to attend Cistercian or when families move from the area.
 It is possible for a wait list candidate to be invited for admission as late as August.

 If your child is selected from the wait list, you will receive a telephone call from the Admission Office.

 Are wait pool applicants ranked in any way?

 Cistercian DOES NOT rank applicants in the wait list.
 As space becomes available, all wait list candidates are individually reconsidered using the same process as applied to the initial review.
 The Admission Committee will meet to review files and make decisions.

 Can my child do anything to strengthen their chances of being selected from the wait list?

 The fact that your child’s application was placed in the wait list indicates that Cistercian believes they are qualified to attend Cistercian Preparatory School, so no additional action is required.
 We welcome any new information, however, that could be relevant to the admission process.
 Examples include a copy of a fourth-quarter report card or notice of awards received or other significant accomplishments.
 Please mail these materials to: Cistercian Preparatory School, Attn: Admissions Office, 3660 Cistercian Road, Irving, TX 75039.

 What are the school hours at Cistercian?